How to Say "silly person" in Spanish

 ¡Qué pavo eres! ¿Cómo se te ocurrió hacer eso?

 What an idiot you are!
-How did it occur to you to do that?
+How did you think of doing that?

 Mi hermano es un poco pavo cuando intenta hablar con chicas.